All Blog Posts

 Posted on Nov.
 1, 2022, 1:54 p.m.

-Hours of studying, networking, writing cover letters, and practicing interviews is something college students work tirelessly at for one purpose: getting their first job after graduation.
+Hours of studying, networking, writing cover letters, and practicing interviews is something college students work tirelessly at to get their first job.

 Nick Barba ’20 and Sam Hollander ’21 featured at the Collegiate Entrepreneurs Organization global conference